Corpoflow/cakephp-plugin-debugkit/README.md

 CakePHP.
 Use the appropriate version by downloading a tag, or checking out the correct branch.

-* `1.0, 1.1, 1.2` are compatible with CakePHP 1.2.x.
-These releases of DebugKit
-  will not work with CakePHP 1.3.
-You can also use the `1.2-branch` for the mos recent updates and bugfixes.
-* `1.3.0` is compatible with CakePHP 1.3.x only.
-It will not work with CakePHP 1.2.
-You can also use the `1.3` branch to get the most recent updates and bugfixes.
-* `2.0.0` is compatible with CakePHP 2.0.x only.
-It will not work with previous CakePHP versions.
-* `2.2.0` is compatible with CakePHP 2.2.0 and greater.
-It will not work with older versions of CakePHP as this release uses new API's available in 2.2.
 * `2.2.x` are compatible with CakePHP 2.2.0 and greater.
 It is a necessary upgrade for people using CakePHP 2.4 as the naming conventions around loggers changed in that release.
-* `3.x.x` are compatible with CakePHP 3.0.0 and greater.
-These versions are developed in the ``master`` branch.

 # Documentation